CAPS-Cloud/IoT-Platform-Migration/README.md

 # iotplatform

-## This the repo for the Internation Workshop on Serverless Computing (WoSC8) paper titled: "Migrating from Microservices to Serverless: An IoT Platform Case Study"
+## This the repo for the International Workshop on Serverless Computing (WoSC8) paper titled: "Migrating from Microservices to Serverless: An IoT Platform Case Study"
 ### Authors:  Mohak Chadha, Victor Pacyna, Anshul Jindal, and Michael Gerndt.